filecoin-project/filecoin-docs/content/en/basics/assets/get-fil/index.md

 Due to the huge number of differnet cryptocurrencies available, not all exchanges support _all_ cryptocurrencies.
 One way to find exchanges that support Filecoin is to look at the available markets on a coin-price website.
 For example, Coinmarketcap.com lists available markets under the [**Markets** tab for Filecoin](https://coinmarketcap.com/currencies/filecoin/markets/).

+### Fund and widthdraw

+Some exchanges allow users to fund and widthdraw FIL using any of the [Filecoin address type]({{< relref "/basics/the-blockchain/addresses" >}}).
+However, some exchanges only support on, or a handful, of the available address types.
+Most exchanges do not currently support {{< tooltip "f410 addresses" >}}.

+If your exchange does not yet support Filecoin Eth-style 0x addresses, then you need to create a wallet to _relay_ the funds through.
+Take a look at the [Transer FIL page]({{< relref "basics/assets/transfer-fil" >}}) for details on how to transfer your funds safely.

 ## Test FIL

-If you're just looking to get FIL to test your applications on a testnet, like Hyperspace or Calibration, then check how to [Get test tokens]({{< relref "/smart-contracts/developing-contracts/get-test-tokens" >}})!
+If you're looking to get FIL to test your applications on a testnet, like Hyperspace or Calibration, then check how to [Get test tokens]({{< relref "/smart-contracts/developing-contracts/get-test-tokens" >}})!
+Test FIL is often referred to as tFIL.